delapuente/strongforce-legacy/README.md

 * Provide a comprehensive suite of tests for your fork.
 * Have a clear and documented rationale for your changes.
 * Package these up in a pull request.

+In addition, take a look at the wiki pages for settting up the development environment, passing tests and so on.

 ## License